-- 1.1 The Food and Safety Team (FAST) and Trading Standards Team (TS) within Public Protection Department are responsible for regulating Food Safety, Food Standards, Feed, Health & Safety and the investigation of certain infectious diseases.
-In was therefore obvious staff in these Teams were uniquely placed to help deal with the crisis caused by the Covid-19 pandemic.
-Both FAST and TS have been involved in several workstreams designed to help manage the problems that have arisen and continue to facilitate recovery. - 1.2 Building consumer confidence in reduced business compliance is an ongoing challenge and we will continue to protect the public through a range of enforcement and advice functions.
-In doing so we are advocating a proportionate and pragmatic approach to business compliance. - 1.3 This plan has been prepared to accord with Food Standards Agency (FSA) and Health & Safety Executive (HSE) frameworks on the planning and delivery of our services.
-These frameworks have been significantly challenged in light of the pandemic, whilst this has altered how we deliver our services, it has not changed our goals and principles. - 1.4 The plan has three distinct phases; 1 some of the planned initiatives can be completed quickly within this financial year, 2 others will need medium or long-term commitment and 3 some still await the further development of Government guidance. - 1.5 Our main goals remain broadly the same as in previous years, with a strong emphasis on recovery to help ensure that: - we promote and support a risk based, goal setting regulatory regime; - higher risk work activities are properly managed and employers are committed to developing healthier workplaces; - food is hygienically prepared, safe to eat and is what it says it is; and - we regulate in a way that supports businesses to comply and recover whilst not losing sight of the integrity and assurance of safe food for consumers and safe workplaces being at the heart of what we do.
+- 1.1 The Food and Safety Team (FAST) and Trading Standards Team (TS) within Public Protection Department are responsible for regulating Food Safety, Food Standards, Feed, Health & Safety and the investigation of certain infectious diseases. - 1.2 Building consumer confidence where generally compliance is reduced, is an ongoing challenge and we will continue to protect the public through a range of enforcement and advice functions.
+In doing so we are advocating a proportionate and pragmatic approach to business compliance. - 1.3 This plan has been prepared to accord with Food Standards Agency (FSA) and Health & Safety Executive (HSE) frameworks on the planning and delivery of our services. - 1.4 The plan has two distinct phases; 1 some of the initiatives are 'high risk' and must be completed quickly within this financial year, 2 others are 'low risk' and will need a longer term to be completed, based on the resources allocated to these service areas. - 1.5 Our main goals remain broadly the same as in previous years, with a strong emphasis on recovery to help ensure that: - we promote and support a risk based, goal setting regulatory regime; - higher risk work activities are properly managed and employers are committed to developing healthier workplaces; - food is hygienically prepared, safe to eat and is what it says it is; and - we regulate in a way that supports businesses to comply, whilst not losing sight of the integrity and assurance of safe food for consumers and safe workplaces being at the heart of what we do.